Syed Muhammad Naquib al-Attas: Islam and metaphysics

-For al-Attas, Islamic metaphysics is a unified system that discloses the ultimate nature of Reality in positive terms, integrating reason and experience with other higher orders in the suprarational and trans-empirical levels of human consciousness.
-He sees this from the perspective of philosophical Sufism.
-Al-Attas also says that the Essentialist and the Existentialist schools of the Islamic tradition address the nature of reality.
-The first is represented by philosophers and theologians, and the latter by Sufis.
+For al-Attas, Islamic metaphysics was a unified system that discloses the ultimate nature of Reality in positive terms, integrating reason and experience with other higher orders in the suprarational and trans-empirical levels of human consciousness.
+He saw this from the perspective of philosophical Sufism.
+Al-Attas also said that the Essentialist and the Existentialist schools of the Islamic tradition address the nature of reality.
+The former is represented by philosophers and theologians, and the latter by Sufis.
 The Essentialists cling to the principle of mahiyyah (quiddity), whereas the Existentialists are rooted in wujud (the fundamental reality of existence) which is direct intuitive experience, not merely based on rational analysis or discursive reasoning.
 This has undoubtedly led philosophical and scientific speculations to be preoccupied with things and their essences at the expense of existence itself, thereby making the study of nature an end in itself.
-Al-Attas maintains that in the extra-mental reality, it is wujud (Existence) that is the real "essences" of things and that what is conceptually posited as mahiyyah ("essences" or "quiddities") are in reality accidents of existence.
+Al-Attas maintained that in the extra-mental reality, it is wujud (Existence) that is the real "essences" of things and that what is conceptually posited as mahiyyah ("essences" or "quiddities") are in reality accidents of existence.

 The process of creation or bringing into existence and annihilation or returning to non-existence, and recreation of similars is a dynamic existential movement.
 There is a principle of unity and a principle of diversity in creation.
 "The multiplicity of existents that results is not in the one reality of existence, but in the manifold aspects of the recipients of existence in the various degrees, each according to its strength or weakness, perfection or imperfection, and priority or posteriority.
 Thus the multiplicity of existents does not impair the unity of existence, for each existent is a mode of existence and does not have a separate ontological status".
-He clarifies that the Essence of God is transcendent and is unknown and unknowable, except to Himself, whereas the essence or reality of a thing consists of a mode of existence providing the permanent aspect of the thing, and its quiddity, endowing it with its changing qualities.
+He clarified that the Essence of God is transcendent and is unknown and unknowable, except to Himself, whereas the essence or reality of a thing consists of a mode of existence providing the permanent aspect of the thing, and its quiddity, endowing it with its changing qualities.

+Death

+Al-Attas died on 8 March 2026, at the age of 94.
+Funeral prayers for Al-Attas were held at Al-Taqwa Mosque in TTDI the following morning, with his burial taking place at the Bukit Kiara Muslim Cemetery.